 THE HAGUE – Just down the road from my hotel was a large-windowed store with people going in and out all day long.
 Sometimes there was a long queue of people waiting to get inside.
 “What on earth are they selling?”
 I said to myself.
 Then I learned that it was a store selling hashish, marijuana and other cannabis products.
 I was intrigued.
 In this small permissive country, you can legally buy pot.
 Rather than skulking in dark alleys, trading is carried out in broad daylight.
 Even on Sunday mornings!

 Every day I passed this shop, and every day I became “curioser and curioser”, to quote Lewis Carroll.
 One warm, sunny evening – my last evening in Holland – I strolled past the shop.
 My curiosity piqued, I stepped inside.

 “So how does it work here?”

-“Errr … grass, I guess, but what’s the quality of it and where does it come from?”
+“Errr … grass, I guess.”
 There was a really strong, funky, fuggy smell in the shop.

 “Do you want to try just a single joint for starters?”

 “With or without tobacco?”

 “OK, well I recommend one of our best-sellers.
 It’s called Strawberry Kush and if you smoke half of it, the effect is the equivalent to drinking two glasses of really good wine.”